simon-ritchie/apysc/docs_src/source/bind_and_trigger_custom_event.md

 def on_timer_complete(e: ap.TimerEvent, options: _RectOptions) -> None:
     """
-    The handler would be called when a time is complete.
+    The handler that timer calls when its end.

     Parameters
     ----------